qetracy/MendixAssessment/README.md

 <img width="383" alt="Header and three columns" src="https://github.com/qetracy/MendixAssessment/assets/73367159/8d69d4d3-8fb4-4ee3-903b-1f0c620cc73a">

 ### 2.3 Add a Card Action
 The **Card Action** building block automatically creates a link that brings the user to the data grid with the store’s hardware stock.
-Change the link to a button to help the user find it more easily.
+Change the link to a button to improve usability.
 To do this, follow these steps:

 1. Select **Toolbox** > **Building blocks**
 2. Navigate down to **Cards**